Discover more than 9 things to do in Nuremberg Germany. There is something for everyone!

 Nuremberg, also known as Nürnberg, in German is located in Franconia, the free-state of Bavaria in Southern Germany.

 It’s the second-largest city in Bavaria after Munich (München).
-Other well-known cities nearby are Fürth, Rothenburg ob der Tauber, Bamberg and Würzburg.
+Other well-known towns nearby are Fürth, Rothenburg ob der Tauber, Bamberg and Würzburg.

 The city is mainly known for its medieval and Nazi history, yet it has so much more to offer!
 Here are some of the best things that you can do with top attractions for visitors.